 See also our pages on Wellbeing, Traffic and Streets, Aircraft Noise, and our current plans to make the large open space at Lyne Road Green a more attractive, biodiverse and secure setting.
 There will be a day of planting hedging on the Green on Saturday 30 October 2021.

 For the longer term, we have worked with Cherwell District Council on a Local Cycling and Walking Infrastructure Plan to create traffic-free routes for cyclists and walkers combined with new traffic-calming measures.
 Alongside this, we are developing a scheme for a Green Ring around the village: a network of interconnected green spaces linked by paths and cycle tracks.
+We strongly support the proposal by Kidlington Development Watch to designate part of this ring as Local Green Spaces.

 Flooding at St Mary's Fields: photo by Frederick Dove